horis-dev/Ariadne/README.md

 ## 🧪 Creating a Custom Test Scenario (`test`)

-If you need to fuzz a custom service scenario (e.g., `test`), follow the structure used in the `./example` directory.
+If you need to run a custom service scenario (e.g., `test`), follow the structure used in the `./example` directory.
 Your custom scenario must include the following files:

 | Required File     | Path Example |
 |-------------------|--------------|